 Famous London Markets

 London is famous for its open-air markets that can be found all over the city.
 Camden Market is one of the best known.
 Located in the northwest of London in the district of Camden Town, Camden Market has become one of the most visited tourist sites in the city.
-This market has many small stalls and “fixed” shops specialising in clothing, handicrafts, vintage items and food.
-The colourful shops along the Regent’s Canal make Camden Market a unique shopping destination.
+This market has many small stalls and "fixed" shops specialising in clothing, handicrafts, vintage items and food.
+The colourful shops along the Regent's Canal make Camden Market a unique shopping destination.
 During the week, most of the small stalls are closed, so try to go for a weekend to get the most out of the experience.
-Watch out for the crowds though – if you’re going on a Sunday, you’d better take the London Underground to Chalk Farm or Mornington Crescent stations, then walk to Camden Market, as Camden Town station is often half closed due to crowds.
+Watch out for the crowds though - if you're going on a Sunday, you'd better take the London Underground to Chalk Farm or Mornington Crescent stations, then walk to Camden Market, as Camden Town station is often half closed due to crowds.
+There are several other nice markets that you might want to visit in London:

 • The Portobello Road Market in Notting Hill is also a jewel for tourists.
 The antique market turns Portobello Road, usually quiet with its colourful houses, into a lively market place every Saturday.